Contrast-Security-OSS/docs/content/installation/java/configuration/YAML-properties-java.md

 1. Contrast UI value
 1. Default value

-The path to the YAML configuration file can be set using the environment variable `CONTRAST_CONFIG_PATH` or the java system property `contrast.config.path`.
-Like the rest of the configuration values, the system property takes precedences over the environment variable if both are set.
+You can set the path to the YAML configuration file using the environment variable `CONTRAST_CONFIG_PATH` or the Java system property `contrast.config.path`.
+Like the rest of the configuration values, the system property takes precedences over the environment variable, if both are set.

 If the environment variable and the system property aren't set, the agent will look for the YAML configuration file in the default location.

-On Windows, the path for this is
+On Windows:

 ```
 %ProgramData%\Contrast\java\contrast_security.yaml
 ```

-On Unix/Linux file systems, the path for this is
+On Unix/Linux file systems:

 ```
 /etc/contrast/java/contrast_security.yaml